Bob Costas exiting longtime home at NBC Sports

 - Shura Baryshnikov comes to Seattle, pursuing her own kind of dance

-Costas served as the emcee for NBC’s Olympics 11 times starting in 1992.
-In early 2017, he stepped aside for network newcomer Mike Tirico, formerly with ESPN.
+When the switch was announced in early 2017, Costas said he had decided on his own that the time was right for a change.
+He said then he wanted to do long-form programming and commentary on special events, likening his new role to what former NBC news anchor Tom Brokaw does for the network.

-The New York Post first reported his decision to leave NBC Sports, quoting Costas as saying that his departure was settled “quietly and happily for all concerned.”
+On Tuesday, Costas told the New York Post of his decision to leave NBC Sports, saying his departure was settled “quietly and happily for all concerned.”

+In August 2018, the paper reported that he was no longer satisfied with his role at NBC and a contract that limited his participation in other projects.

+Costas, who joined NBC Sports in 1979, has covered baseball, football and basketball and horse racing as well as served as the face and voice of the Olympics.